-The Bedford Central School District 2019-20 Superintendent's Proposed Budget has been in development since early in the fall.
+The Bedford Central School District 2019-budget has been in development since early in the fall.
 Here you will find a detailed timeline of the development process.
 Our overarching budget development mission is to design a fiscally responsible budget that meets the educational needs of our students, meets the operational and fiscal needs of our school district and community, and promotes accountability and transparency.

-We are pleased to present the Bedford Central School District 2019-20 proposed Superintendent's Budget.
+We are pleased to present the Bedford Central School District 2019-20 adopted budget, which will be put before the voters on May 21, 2019.
 This budget supports the continuation of our work to achieve the goals and objectives of our BCSD SUCCESS Plan.
 Our budget is a tool to ultimately nurture and support achievement for our students.

 The Principles which guided the development of this 2019-20 BCSD budget are: